 Predictive analytics is one such AI application that could help banks to optimize their processes while simultaneously reducing cost and resources deployed.
 In this article, we will highlight four applications for predictive analytics in finance through the use of case studies from companies in the space.
 We segment these applications as:

-- Predicting Credit Card Default Rates: Default rates may occur when a credit card holder does not pay back their debts.
+- Managing Credit Card Default Risk: Default rates may occur when a credit card holder does not pay back their debts.

 - Modeling Customer Lifetime Value: A prediction of the net profit attributed to the entire future relationship with a customer and a bank.

 For more information on how AI applications such as predictive analytics can help financial institutions and banks continue to innovate, download the Executive Brief for our AI in Banking Vendor Scorecard and Capability Map report.

 We begin our exploration of predictive analytics applications for financial institutions with Dataiku’s fraud detection solution.

 Fraud Detection and False Positive Reduction

 Dataiku, founded in 2013, claims to have developed machine learning techniques that used to analyze raw data (such as historical transactions for a particular product or customer transcripts from sales interactions in retail) in many formats aimed at building predictive data models.
 The company claims their software can help businesses forecast and find relationships in the raw data which in turn leads to higher efficiency and lower operational costs.

 For example, due to the stringent regulations in the banking sector, major banks, such as Wells Fargo, produce large amounts of raw data in the form of customer conversations, transaction data, marketing campaigns, social media content and website management.
 With this process:

 - Marketing managers at the bank or an internal fraud detection team might gain access to predictive analytics insights from the Dataiku software by means of a dashboard which prompts with employees notifications or notes of anomalies in transaction data.